Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Applications

-Figure~\ref{fig:br_schedule_by_party} exposes the within-party heterogeneity that the structural model recovers.
-The upper panel overlays each party's median schedule with its inter-quartile ($25$--$75$) and $10$--$90$ percentile bands.
-Three facts are immediately visible: the party-level medians are essentially indistinguishable at the bottom brackets but fan out at the top, with Democrats above Republicans on the top two brackets and below on the bottom-middle brackets; the within-party $25$--$75$ bands overlap substantially across parties at every bracket, so within-party heterogeneity dwarfs the between-party gap; and the $10$--$90$ band is wide and straddles zero in every middle bracket, meaning each party contains both bracket-level ``hawks'' and ``doves.''
-The lower panel shows a random sample of 200 individual respondent schedules per party as semi-transparent lines, with the party mean overlaid.
-Almost every individual line in this sample slopes upward, so the progressive direction is near-universal here, but the levels vary enormously---some Republicans want a schedule steeper than the Democratic median, and some Democrats want schedules nearly as flat as the Republican median.
-The between-party difference is a shift in central tendency, not a separation of populations.
+Figure~\ref{fig:br_schedule_by_party} exposes the within-party heterogeneity the model recovers.
+The party-level median schedules (Panel~A) are indistinguishable at the bottom brackets but fan out at the top: Democrats prefer higher top-bracket rates (where Republicans are essentially flat) and lower rates on the lower-middle brackets, while Republicans want smaller gaps between bottom and top---their opposition to higher rates is more uniform across the income distribution.
+But the 200 individual schedules per party (Panel~B) almost all slope upward with widely varying levels---some Republicans steeper than the Democratic median, some Democrats nearly as flat as the Republican median.
+Within-party heterogeneity far exceeds the between-party gap: a shift in central tendency, not a separation of populations.

-The structural model also enables a variance decomposition by subgroup that is invisible to reduced-form subgroup AMCEs.
-Figure~\ref{fig:br_importance_party} reports the share of plan-choice variance attributable to each attribute, by party.
-Democrats allocate 34.6\% of variance to the top bracket; Republicans only 12.5\%---a ratio of nearly three-to-one.
-Republicans, in turn, weight the \$10--35k and \$35--85k brackets substantially more than Democrats do ($26.3\%$ and $16.3\%$ vs.\ $14.4\%$ and $5.2\%$).
-Democrats' plan-choice variance is driven 35\% by what happens to the rich; Republicans' variance is driven 43\% by what happens to working-class and middle-class incomes.
-This is a substantive reframing of the standard partisan narrative: Republican opposition to progressive taxation is primarily opposition to taxing the working class, not primarily protection of the rich.
+The structural model also enables a variance decomposition by subgroup---the importance shares of Section~\ref{sec:graham_svolik}, here computed by party---that is invisible to reduced-form subgroup AMCEs.
+Figure~\ref{fig:br_importance_party} (Supplementary Materials~\ref{app:more_figures}) reports each attribute's share of plan-choice variance: Democrats' choices are driven most by the top bracket ($29.2\%$) and the very bottom bracket, while Republicans weight the working- and middle-class brackets most heavily and place the least weight on the top bracket ($18.4\%$).
+This reframes the usual partisan account: Republican opposition to progressive taxation reflects substantial weight on rates for the working and middle class, not solely protection of the rich.